 File Attachment FAQ

-This article contains frequently asked questions about file attachments in Bullhorn.
+This article answers common questions about file attachments in Bullhorn.

 What entities support file attachments?